Nathaniel Stephens: Biography

-Stephens acquiesced in the trial and execution of Charles I in 1649, and a few months later he was struck down with a fatal sickness, which gave rise to the legend of Chavenage.
-Henry Ireton had been sent to visit Stephens at Christmas time in 1648 to persuade him to acquiesce in the execution of the King.
-Stephens, known as a mild man, was wavering but it is said the Ireton sat up all night and persuaded him.
-In the New Year, Stephens' daughter Abigail returned home and angrily laid a curse on her father for bringing the family name into disrepute.
-The story goes that after being taken terminally ill, he never rose from his bed again.
+Stephens acquiesced in the trial and execution of Charles I in 1649, and a few months later he was struck down with a fatal sickness, which gave rise to a ghost story.

 Stephens died at the age of 71 and was buried at Eastington on 30 May 1660.
-It was said that at his funeral, a hearse drew up at the door of the manor house driven by the figure of a headless man, and thereupon the ghost of Stephens rose from the coffin and paid deep reverence.

 Family

 By 1617 Stephens had married Catherine, daughter of Robert Beale of Barnes, Surrey.
 They had three sons and six daughters (a son and a daughter predeceased him).

 On 25 February 1661 Stephens's daughter Abigail married Edward Harley.
 They had four sons (one of whom predeceased his father) and one daughter, Their son Robert became 1st Earl of Oxford, and another son Edward (1664–1735) became a Member of Parliament for the constituencies of Droitwich and Leominster.